kellystone4/project-2/README.md

 * [Credits](#Credits)
 * [Authors](#Authors)
 * [License](#License)

 ## Features
-* MySQL database with many to many relationships
+* MySQL database with one to many, many to one, and many to many relationships
 * Materialize is a modern responsive front-end framework based on Material Design
 * Handlebars is used to dynamically create HTML to render the page view
     * Each time the page is refreshed by a request or the user, HTML is dynamically rendered based on a response from the database/server